pretix/pretix-docs/docs/guides/widget.md

 #### Using your website's user data for the widget

 If you display the widget on a page that requires user login, you can pre-fill fields in the checkout process with known user data.
-This can save your customers some typing and increase conversions.
+This can save your users some typing and increase conversions.
 You can also pass additional data attributes with that information:

 ```